Cooking Time:6-8 hours

-- ½ cup sour cream or crème fraiche (optional- Jamie spikes his with lemon zest and a handful of chopped fresh parsley)
+½ cup sour cream or crème fraiche (optional- spike with lemon zest and a handful of chopped fresh parsley)

 - For adults with a sense of humor, with this recipe you are sure to be a hit with this Halloween Pulled Pork Ghoul-ash, one of the best slow cooker pulled pork recipes around!